makersacademy/bowling-challenge/README.md

 The challenge is essentially feature complete.
 However, there are additional things I would do given more time:

 * Code coverage - At present the project does not use a code coverage tool.
 This is an important metric, and I would add the Istanbul npm module as it works well with Jasmine.
 * End-to-end testing - There are no tests covering the controller code.
 I realise this is far from ideal, and that I could have implemented something that tested their interaction with the model.
 However, I chose not to for the following reason.
 I believe an end-to-end testing module, eg Cypress, that exercises the code by directly controlling the browser would be the most effective way of testing this code.
+Anything I had done without a library such as this would have been very awkward and incomplete because of the interactions between the controller code and web-page DOM model.
 The challenge did not involve setting one of these up, but if I were to continue working on this, I would do so as a priority.